HL7/FHIR-us-pq-cmc-fda/input/pagecontent/change_notes.md

 <li>Changed profiles on DrugSubstance to SubstanceDefinition because the profile on profile was requiring too many optional elements</li>
 <li>Updated plantUMLs: hyperlink to Substance Control</li>
 <li>Updated plantUMLs: Parent refernece to SubstanceDefinition</li>
+<li>Reviewed an updated broken links in all plantUMLs</li>
 <li>Changed DrugProductwithImpurites to DrugProductwithImpurities in sushi and plantUML</li>
 <li>14	eCTD Profiles dropdown	Substance Characterisation (3.2.S.30.)	should be Substance Characterisation (3.2.S.3)</li>
-<li>15	Substance Characterisation [8]	page header is eCTD Substance Characterisation	should it be "Substance Characterisation?
+<li>15	Substance Characterisation [8]	page header is eCTD Substance Characterisation	should it be "Substance Characterisation?</li>

-			For all other pages linked to the eCTD Profiles dropdown, the heading matches the label in the dropdown</li>
-<li>16	Substance Characterisation [8]	8.1 header: eCTD Folder 3.2.S.3.2 Profile Map	8.1 header should be: eCTD Folder 3.2.S.3 Profile Map

-		8.2 header: Example 3.2.S.3.2 Bundle	8.2 header should be: Example 3.2.S.3 Bundle</li>
+<li>edits to all profile pages to remove html p marks</li>
+<li>edits to index page to correct numbering and indentation</li>
+<li>edit Substance Impurities to set structure optional</li>

 <ul>
 Added the following examples: